 ART.
 11 The President of the Club of Bologna is chosen and appointed among the members of the Management Committee by FederUnacoma.

-The regular term of the President is four years, with the possibility of a second term.
+The regular term of the President is three years, with the possibility of a second term.

 The President designates the Secretary General, who must have competences on international agricultural machinery, and informs the Management Committee.